pchiorean/Indentz/docs/README.md

 Create positioning grids for certain brands.

-* **GridEPOK** sets the page margins and the number of columns according to the EPOK/LYFT/SKRUF grid system.
+* **GridEPOK** sets the page margins and the number of columns according to the EPOK grid system.

 * **GridLSBC** sets the page margins and some guides according to Lucky Strike BC guidelines.